adrian80z/CI-Milestone-2/README.md

 - **[JSLint](https://jslint.com/)** - a static code analysis tool used for checking if JavaScript source code complies with coding rules
 - **[CSS Validation](https://jigsaw.w3.org/css-validator/)** -service helps to check validity of Cascading Style Sheets (CSS).
 - **[Markup Validation](https://validator.w3.org/)** - helps check the validity of Web documents.

+All validation tests passed: no errors in the DevTools console.
+CSS, HTML and JavaScript have correct syntax as well (no errors found in files during online validation process).

+The game navigation is easy and consistent.
+All links are working and pointing to correct place.

+The project was tested across 4 browsers, Google Chrome, Mozilla Firefox, Edge, Opera.
+I used the Dev Tools in browsers to check for compatibility issues on mobile devices.
+The project looks consistent and responsive on modern smartphones.
+Project also has been tested on physical devices such as Galaxy A20e and HTC One S.